 4. Know which expenses you can deduct

 Business deductions are a way to lower your taxable income.
-This can reduce both your regular income tax and your self-employment tax.
+This can reduce both your individual income tax and your self-employment tax.
 Direct sellers can generally deduct ordinary and necessary business expenses, including:

 - Home office – If your space is exclusively used for business, you can deduct $5 per square foot using the simplified method.